 - The leaf separation between leaves two and three can indicate stretching u-bolts.

-- The space between the axle pad and the axle confirms stretching u-bolts.
+- The space between the axle pad and the axle confirms stretched u-bolts.

 Service Tip